kujiy/online_markdown_converter/README.md

 ## Demo
 https://online-markdown-converter.herokuapp.com/

-Paste you text into the top left box and click `Markdown with quoting`.
+Paste you text into the top left box and click `Markdown with quotes`.
 If you don't need auto reset textarea, click the `off` button on the right top position of the screen.

 ## Features